ay0408/DP-DFT/README.md

 ・Developing better ways to set the parameter s.

-・Evaluating the relationship among elements of the reconstructed vector in DFT rigorously.
+~~(・Evaluating the relationship among elements of the reconstructed vector in DFT rigorously.)~~

-・Considering genome dependencies and its effects on the changes in statistics (vector).
+・Considering genome dependencies ~~(and its effects on the changes in statistics (vector))~~ .

-・Utilizing our methods (idea) in other research fields, for example, histogram publication (where the number of elements (of the vector used in DFT) differing in a neighboring dataset is limited).
+・Utilizing our methods (idea) in other research fields, for example, histogram publication.

 ## Note